Merge from Multiple Sheets

 Can I mail merge data from different tabs and files?

-While the Mail Merge add-on doesn't support merging data from multiple tabs and files, this article provides a workaround which enables the contents of multiple tabs and files to be quickly combined into a single tab to mail merge.
+Mail Merge add-on does not support merging data from multiple tabs and files.
+However, this article provides a work-around that enables the contents of multiple tabs and files to be quickly combined into a single tab for a mail merge.

-Create a new tab within your Google Sheets file, which will contain the combined data from a number of other tabs.
+Create a new tab within your Google Sheets file, which contains the combined data from a number of tabs.

 In the example below, a school secretary has a Google Sheets file containing three tabs of student exam results.
 Each tab contains the results for one school subject, but for many students.
 The secretary wants to mail merge to emails, with each merged email containing the exam results for one student across all subjects.
-As it is not possible to merge from multiple tabs, the secretary first creates a new tab called 'Combined' which will hold the combined data from the 'English', 'Math' and 'Science' tabs.
+As it is not possible to merge from multiple tabs, the secretary first creates a new tab called 'Combined', which holds the combined data from the English, Math, and Science tabs.

-In your new combined data tab, add column headings.
+In your new combined tab containing the data, add column headings.

 Your new combined data tab should have one column in common with the original tabs containing your data.
-The data in this column will be used as a search key to find and import the relevant data from your original tabs.
+The data in this column is used as a search key to find and import the relevant data from your original tabs.

-Populate the cells in the column which is common to all tabs.
+Populate the cells in the column that is common to all tabs.

-In the first cell to be populated, input =VLOOKUP
+In the first cell to be populated, insert the input =VLOOKUP formula.

-A prompt will appear detailing the parameters which need to be specified: VLOOKUP(search_key, range, index, [is_sorted])
+A prompt appears detailing the parameters that need to be specified: VLOOKUP(search_key, range, index, [is_sorted])

 Where: